-Believe it or not, there WAS a time when Eddie Murphy and Dan Akroyd were funny.
-And this tale of a stockbroker and street bum being manipulated to trade places is easily their best pairing.
-And out there as it seems, I’m told by brokers that the whole stock market scene at the end is quite authentic.
+Remember when Eddie Murphy and Dan Akroyd were comedic dynamites?
+This story of a stockbroker and a street hustler manipulated into swapping lives is their finest collaboration.
+As outlandish as it may sound, I’ve heard from brokers that the stock market sequence at the end is quite authentic.

 #2 – “Wall Street”

-This has to be high on anyone’s list of financial movies.
-Just the quintessential 80’s greed and excess movie.
-Spawned the catchphrase “Greed is Good”, and gave us one of Hollywood’s most memorable characters in Gordon Gekko (brilliantly played by Michael Douglas.)
-Father and son team of Martin and Charlie Sheen also shine quite brightly.
-And again, I’m told the stock market talk is very true to life.
+This film has to rank high on any list of finance-centric movies.
+Epitomizing 80s greed and excess, it coined the catchphrase “Greed is Good” and introduced us to one of Hollywood’s most unforgettable characters, Gordon Gekko (portrayed masterfully by Michael Douglas).
+The father-son duo of Martin and Charlie Sheen also deliver sterling performances.
+Moreover, I’ve heard that the film’s depiction of the stock market is remarkably realistic.

-I’m sure most of you have seen at least a few of these movies, but if there are any on the list that you have missed, well, they come with the Lease Guy’s recommendation.
-Happy viewing!!
+Chances are you’ve seen at least a few of these films.
+But if there are any on this list that you’ve not yet watched, they come highly recommended from the Lease Guy.
+Enjoy your movie night!